7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Removing: Off-the-Shoulder Sweaters

-Keeping: Baby-V Sweaters
+Keeping: Baby V-Neck Sweaters

-Shop Baby-V Sweaters
+Shop Baby V-Neck Sweaters

-Removing: Midi Sweater Dresses
+Removing: Midi Sweaterdresses

 Keeping: Silky Slip Dresses

-I'd be happy to be proven wrong but I predict sweater dresses are going on hiatus for the time being.
+I'd be happy to be proven wrong, but I predict sweaterdresses are going on hiatus for the time being.
 The runways have been filled with silky dresses as of late, and slip dresses are extremely versatile, so I'm keeping mine in my closet.

 Shop Silky Slip Dresses

-Removing: Long Oversized Cardigans
+Removing: Long, Oversize Cardigans

 Keeping: Crewneck Cardigans

-There was a time when I was fully obsessed with oversized cardigans, but they've since been replaced (in my closet, at least) with '90s-inspired crewneck cardigans.
+There was a time when I was fully obsessed with oversize cardigans, but they've since been replaced (in my closet, at least) with '90s-inspired crewneck cardigans.
 I've lost count of how many I own and have no interest in curtailing my collection.

 Shop Crewneck Cardigans